Snowballr provides financial education, not investment advice. Verify any advisor on FINRA BrokerCheck.

 Backdoor Roth IRA

-Example: A single filer earning $200K (above the $161K Roth phase-out) contributes $7,000 to a Traditional IRA, then converts it to a Roth IRA the same week — paying no additional tax if there are no other pre-tax IRA balances.
+Example: A single filer earning $200,000 (above the Roth limit) contributes $7,000 to a traditional IRA, then converts the same week to Roth — same end result as a direct Roth contribution.

 Catch-Up Contribution